mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-Despite a certain amount of pride at being the capital of the Confederation, the first of the Sword Worlds and the source of much of the Confederation’s military equipment, there is considerable disaffection among the workers of Gram.
+Despite a certain amount of pride at being the capital of the Confederation, the first of the Sword Worlds and the source of much of the Confederation's military equipment, there is considerable disaffection among the workers of Gram.
 The cities are somewhat grim and there are few opportunities for personal advancement.
 Some of the mid–level aristocracy have begun to champion these